axflow/axflow/docs/guides/models/building-client-applications.md

 The `onError` callback defaults to `console.error`.

-## State update callbacks
+### State update callbacks

-You can get notified every time the list of messages changes by passing a `onMessagesChange` callback to `useChat`.
+You can get notified every time the list of messages changes by passing an `onMessagesChange` callback to `useChat`.

 For example, you may want to store the chat message history in localStorage (or a database).